 To get started with sending out letters via Automation, you'll need to create your letter content.
-You can do this from the Letters on Demand page in Virtuous Marketing.
+You can do this from the Letters on Demand page by hovering over the left side bar, then selecting Marketing.
+Under Marketing, select Letters on Demand.

 On the Letters on Demand page, you'll see a list of all the letter templates for your organization.
 To create a new one, look for the Actions menu in the upper right, click, and then select "Create Letter."